 Sticky Rice Nutrition

-This form of rice does have a unique nutritional profile that includes high levels of protein, as well as roughly 170 calories per cup of cooked rice.
-There are also various B vitamins, selenium, zinc, magnesium, copper, and phosphorous.
-This rice does contain fiber, but not as much as is found in brown rice and other forms of white rice.
+This form of rice does have a unique nutritional profile that may include high levels of protein, as well as roughly 170 calories per cup of cooked rice.
+There might also be various B vitamins, selenium, zinc, magnesium, copper, and phosphorous.
+This rice may even contain fiber, but not as much as is found in brown rice and other forms of white rice.
 There is almost no fat or cholesterol of any kind in this rice.

 Sticky Rice Benefits

-The copper, zinc, and B vitamins in this form of rice are known to boost the strength of the immune system, which can reduce unnecessary inflammation and reduce strain on your system.
+The copper, zinc, and B vitamins in this form of rice are known to potentially boost the strength of the immune system, which may help reduce unnecessary inflammation and reduce strain on your system.

-Many of the B vitamins found in sticky rice are directly tied to the metabolism of the body, including enzyme creation, hormonal balance, and other essential metabolic processes.
+Many of the B vitamins found in sticky rice may be directly tied to the metabolism of the body, including enzyme creation, hormonal balance, and other essential metabolic processes.